Reverse Mortgage Basics For Senior Homeowners

 - The lender is protected and insured because FHA insures the lender in the event this case scenario happens

 Reverse Mortgage Basics: Reverse Mortgage Eligibility Requirements

-Since reverse mortgages are based on equity of the home the reverse mortgage loan borrowers has, there is no income nor credit requirements.
-As long as the reverse mortgage loan borrower has equity in their home and as long as the borrower is 62 years old or older, the borrower will qualify for a reverse mortgage.
+Since reverse mortgages are based on the equity of the home.
+There are no income nor credit requirements.
+As long as the reverse mortgage borrower has equity in their home and as long as the borrower is 62 years old or older, the borrower will qualify for a reverse mortgage.

-All liens of the property needs to be paid off with the funds of the reverse mortgage and the reverse mortgage lender needs to be in first position.
-This includes old mechanics liens.
+- All liens of the property need to be paid off with the funds of the reverse mortgage

 Reverse Mortgage Basics: Eligible Properties For Reverse Mortgages

-Single family homes, FHA approved condominiums, manufactured homes, and multi-unit properties up to 4 residential units all qualify for a reverse mortgage loan.
-With multi-unit properties, the reverse mortgage loan borrower needs to occupy one of the units as their primary residence.
-All properties are subject to appraisal and appraisal reviews and there must be comparables.
-Unique properties with no comparables and co-ops are not eligible for reverse mortgages.
+All properties are subject to appraisal and appraisal reviews and there must be comparable sales.
+Unique properties with no comparable sale and co-ops are not eligible for reverse mortgages.